The MySQL Distinct Statement is used to retrieve unique rows (by removing the duplicate rows) from the specified column in the SELECT Statement.

 - DISTINCT: This keyword returns Unique Columns

-- Columns: It allows us to choose the number of columns you want to use from the table.
+- Columns: It allows us to choose the number of columns we want to use from the table.
 It may be one or more.

 - Source: It can be one or more tables in a Database.
-Use MySQL Joins to join multiple tables.
+Use Joins to combine multiple tables.

-We are going to use the below shown data to explain the Select Distinct in MySQL with example.
+We are going to use the below shown data to explain the MySQL Select Distinct with an example.

-In this MySQL Distinct Single column example, We are going to select the unique records from the Education Column using Select Distinct.
+In this MySQL Distinct Single column example, We are going to select the unique records from the Education Column.
 Before we get unique records, let me select all the records from the education column.

-Now, let me use the Distinct keyword in the Select Statement.
+Now, let me use this keyword in the SELECT Statement.

 When we use MySQL Distinct on multiple columns, then the SELECT Statement writes the unique combination of multiple columns instead of unique individual records.

-Although we used the MySQL Distinct Keyword in the SELECT Statement.
-From the above screenshot you can see, it is returning duplicates because
+Although we used the Distinct Keyword in the SELECT Statement.
+From the above screenshot, you can see that it is returning duplicates because

 - Bachelors and Programming is a unique Combination, etc.

-In this example, we show you, How to use the MySQL Select Distinct Statement along with WHERE Clause.
-The following statement returns the Distinct Education, Profession from customers table whose Yearly Income is greater than or equal to 85000.
+In this example, we show you, How to use this statement along with the WHERE Clause.
+The following statement returns the unique Education, Profession from the customers table whose Yearly Income is greater than or equal to 85000.

-Although there are 13 distinct records for the Education, professional Column combination.
-10 records are not matching the condition in Where clause.
-That’s why the screenshot below is showing 5 records.
+Although there are 13 unique records for the Education, professional Column combination.
+10 records are not matching the condition in the Where clause.
+That’s why the screenshot below shows 5 records.

-NOTE: The Select Distinct considers the NULL records as a valid unique record.
+NOTE: It considers the NULL records as valid unique records.
 So, Please use any Not Null function to remove NULLS.

 MySQL Distinct Vs Group By

-- Group By sort the Data first, and then perform grouping.
+- Group By sorting the Data first, and then performing grouping.

-- The distinct keyword does not perform any sorting.
+- This keyword does not perform any sorting.

-Let me remove the distinct keyword, and use the Group By clause:
+Let me remove the keyword and use the Group By clause:

-This time, I use Distinct Keyword along with the Order By
+This time, I used this Keyword along with the Order By

-As you can see, it is returning same result as Group By
+As you can see, it is returning the same result as Group By

-Let me show you how to select unique records using the command prompt.
-Here we are selecting the distinct Education, and profession records from customer details column using select distinct
+Let me show you how to select distinct records using the MySQL Order By clause command prompt.
+Here we are selecting the distinct Education and profession records from the customer details column.